 Frustration, it seems, is the human motivator for problem solving and that makes human co-workers alongside robots essential in manufacturing if timely solutions are required to be created and programmed into operations.2

-Data alone does not always tell the lived story.
-The actual ‘climate’ the data was collected in may be completely different than what the smart machine inferred and without human curiosity and a layer of real-life context key and vital information can and is being missed.
+Data alone does not always tell the lived story – or what external factors were that may have caused an interface malfunction.
+Without human curiosity and a layer of real-life context key and vital information can and is being missed.

 “Business decisions today are largely driven by the data that is available to us.
 However, we need to remember that our data is only as good as the source and our interpretation is only as good as the person telling the story.
 We will always need to layer in context over any machine interpretations.”
 Nancy Gray-Starkebaum – Phenom5

 Humans appear to be the essential workers in manufacturing for some key reasons.
-We are better at critical thinking, we can multi-task more efficiently, we interpret real-life and experience into our analysis, and we problem solve when we are frustrated.
+We are better at critical thinking, we can multi-task more efficiently, we are curious, we interpret real-life and experience into our analysis, and we problem solve when we are frustrated.
 Without humans in manufacturing, you simply have a robotic factory.
 In the words of Elon Musk – “Yes, excessive automation at Tesla was a mistake.
 To be precise, my mistake.
-Humans are underrated.”6
+Humans are underrated.”7

 With humans at the centre of manufacturing you have a complex ecosystem that benefits from the collaboration between smart machines and smart humans – utilizing the unique skill sets of both.
 What we have learned is that humans are not replaceable in manufacturing.
 They are essential alongside the operations of robotic smart machines for some key reasons.
 This is the power behind Industry 5.0.
 Therefore, it is critical that those manufacturing remain committed not just to advancing technologies but also to the allocation of resources that ensure the smartest, most innovative, creative, problem solving, and divergent thinking humans are in their employ.